oliverhalberg/InitiativeTracker-GUI/README.md

 A GUI tool for tracking turns in turn-based TTRPG combat systems such as Dungeons and Dragons.
 Available for macOS, Windows, and Linux.

 ## Status: In beta testing - v1.0.2 is released.
-- Bug fixes and new features are being added, working towards v1.1.0. v1.0.2 (beta) can be found [here](https://github.com/oliverhalberg/InitiativeTracker-GUI/releases/tag/v1.0.2).
+- Bug fixes and new features are being added, working towards v1.1.0.

 ## Changelog